vegegoku/gwt-cldr-importer/README.md

     to generate the classes into the gwt-cldr repository use

     `gradle generate -Dcldr.version=<cldr data version> -Dgwt.cldr.root=<local gwt cldr repo root folder>`

+> CLDR version can be a tag name or a branch from the new github repository https://github.com/unicode-org/cldr